The accounting cycle is a multi-step process designed to convert all of your company’s raw financial information into financial statements.

 Step 2: Post transactions to the ledger

-The ledger is made up of journal entries, a chronological list of all of a business’s transactions, written down according to the rules of double-entry accounting.
-This means that whenever a transaction occurs, two journal entries must be made, affecting at least two accounts: a “debit” and a “credit.”
+The ledger is composed of journal entries, which list all of a business’s financial activity in chronological order.
+Journal entries must be recorded according to the rules of double-entry accounting (or double-entry bookkeeping).
+Whenever a transaction occurs, journal entries must be made in two parts: a debit and a credit.

 Once you’ve converted all of your business transactions into debits and credits, it’s time to move them into your company’s ledger.

-Journal entries are usually posted to the ledger on a continuous basis, as soon as business transactions occur, to make sure that the company’s books are always up to date.
+Journal entries are usually posted to the ledger as soon as business transactions occur to ensure that the company’s books are always up to date.

 If you use accounting software, posting to the ledger is usually done automatically in the background.